Turbo Takeaways

 Some homes may be located in areas where radon gas is commonly present, so you may have to get the home’s radon level professionally tested.
 Knowing about these hazards can help you negotiate the purchase price or have the seller fix these issues when you present an offer.

-9. Future Potential and Resale Value
+9. Resale Value

 - Check the home’s historical sales price through tax records and public property records to see if the value has gone up over time and by how much.